c006/yii2-auto-crud/README.md

 This extension queries all tables in a connection database (usually db) and creates all models, controllers and views (CRUD) automatically.

+Create the database tables first then run this extension and it will create the majority for you.

 Installation
 ------------